 Take Action: Listen, we know picking a spot can be tough if it doesn’t somehow happen naturally through your personal/professional networks.
 If you’d like to brush up on everything that goes into making this decision, refer to our friendly guide on How to Choose the Perfect Location.

-No matter what industry you're in, your business is likely going to require a steady stream of capital that if all goes well will be ratcheting up over time.
-Good news is you’ve picked one of the healthiest places in the world when it comes to networks, groups, collegiate stuff, state-level programs galore and anything else you can think of including tons of CrowdFunders and Social Lenders.
+No matter what industry you're in, your business is likely going to require a steady stream of capital that if all goes well will be rising over time.
+The good news is you’ve picked one of the healthiest places in the world when it comes to networks, groups, collegiate stuff, state-level programs galore and anything else you can think of, including tons of CrowdFunders and Social Lenders.

 Take Action: The email course we mentioned in Step 1 really comes in handy here because planning and finances go together like Organic peanut butter and chocolate.
 You can also browse our guide on How to Finance a Business to start generating ideas.

-Originally our state-specific startup guides didn’t include this step because we assumed it was default by now, but, we’ve since learned to be more prudent.
-Yes, for those that don’t know yet for whatever reason, your brand needs a website.
-These days though you can have a great site setup for far less money and hassle than in years since past through business website builders.
+For those that don’t know yet, your brand needs a website.
+These days, you can have a great site setup for far less money and hassle than in years past through business website builders.

 Take Action: The first step is finding the right platform, which thankfully there are a couple fantastic business website builders.
 Our favorites are Wix and Weebly.
 No matter which website builder you end up choosing, you’ll be in good hands since each one offers free support.

-Now after all that, it’s time to sell.
-It’s brand expansion time.
-It’s time to get out there and make as big a mark on Ohio as The Christmas Story movie.
-And from there, the world…but seriously, all it takes is a commitment to your customer.
+Now after all that, it’s brand expansion time.
+All it takes once you get out there is a commitment to your customer.
 Don’t get too caught up in less personal aspects of digital marketing.

-Take Action: Ohioans are a passionate bunch, which is one of the biggest reasons politicians go insane for them every few years or so.
-Once you set up shop, start as local as possible and work your way from there.
+Take Action: Once you set up shop, start as locally as possible and work your way from there.
 Your first clients/users/customers are often the most helpful in terms of optimization.